aborroy/alfresco-agents-lab-clive/lab-material/add-mcp-tool.md

 * Node.js 18+ (for MCP Inspector)

-> Check you have them:
+> Check you have them
 >
 > ```bash
 > python --version